Hilary King, BA MSTAT Alexander Technique Teacher in North London 020 8341 3751 or 07463 724 447

 “FM had people working against the wall in the first training course.
 He used to say that the wall serves the same purpose as the table – an objective criterion, only in the vertical.”

-This is not about seeing how many times you can go up and down the wall.
-Neither is it about how far you can bend and slide down into a squat.
-This work is all about noticing what habits come into play during movement and learning about HOW you tend to move.
+This is not about seeing how many times you can go up and down the wall, or how long you can hold the position.
+Neither is it about how far you can bend or slide down into a squat.
+Wall work is used to help you notice which unhelpful habits come into play during movement.
+When you learn about HOW you habitually tend to move, the more choice you have about how you perform activities.

 The Wall Work Procedure

-All you need is a smooth, flat surface such as a wall or door, to lean your body against.
-As you practise the procedure, you can use the feedback you get from the wall to learn about what is going on in your body as you move.
+You need a smooth, flat surface such as a wall, door or even a bus stop to lean your body against.
+As you practise the procedure, use the feedback you get from the wall surface to learn about what is going on in your body as you move.
 Do you notice twisting or arching, do you pull yourself off the wall, or push yourself back onto it for instance?
 What do you notice?
-Do not push your back against the wall.
+If you notice your back is arched, do not push your back against the wall.
 Allow it to gently ease and be supported by the wall.

-Remember to inhibit: say ‘no’ to rushing or forcing your movements; to falling into the trap of doing lots of deep bends and end-gaining; and say ‘no’ to any habits of mis-use that you are aware of, or to any new ones that you notice during the procedure.
+Remember to pause and inhibit at the start; say ‘no’ to rushing or forcing your movements; avoid falling into the trap of end-gaining and doing lots of deep bends without awareness; say ‘no’ to any habits of mis-use that you are aware of, or to any new ones that you discover whilst doing during the procedure.

-Give yourself directions throughout standing and all your movements.
+Give yourself directions throughout all your movements during the procedure.

-Place your feet as wide apart as your hips, with heels 3″ away from the wall
+Place your feet as wide apart as your hips, with heels about 3″ from the wall

-Your head is unlikely to touch the wall (although your hair might touch it) and if it does, this suggests that you may be pulling your head back or retracting your chin stiffly.
-Free your neck and allow your head to go forward and up, so that the distance it is held away from the wall, is about the same as the height of books that you use for the Lying Down procedure.
+Your head is unlikely to touch the wall (although your hair might touch it).
+If it does, this suggests that you may be pulling your head back or retracting your chin stiffly.
+Free your neck and allow your head to ease forward and up, so the distance from the wall is about the same as the height of books you use for the Lying Down procedure.

 While standing, allow your weight to be taken by the wall and become aware of which parts of your back are touching the wall.
-There will usually be a gap between the wall and your lower back.
-However, sometimes this arch is exaggerated because the lumbar muscles are contracted and shortened.
+Usually, you will have your pelvis and shoulders touching the wall, with a small gap between the wall and your lower back when your legs are lengthened.
+However, sometimes this arch is exaggerated because lumbar muscles are contracted and shortened.
 Get to know your own body and habits.
 Notice how much of your back you are allowing to release towards the wall and how much you are holding away from the wall.

 What does this tell you?

 Have you tightened your neck?
 Is one side of your body pulling away from the wall in a twist?
 Is your lumbar region arched and the muscles tight?
-Can you feel what happens in your ribs when you breathe, or are you fixing your ribs so that they barely move?
+Can you feel easy movements in your ribs when you breathe?
+Or are you fixing your ribs so they barely move?

 If you notice any twists, arches etc in your back, resist the temptation just to ‘fix’ it and ‘do‘ the change by pushing your back into a new position.
 Use the directions to free your neck and your back, gently letting go of any tensions that pull you off an even balance.
 Allowing a tiny change that you can maintain freely, is of more value than just pushing yourself into a new position – that will probably revert back to the old one, as soon as your attention moves elsewhere.

 • When ready to bend your knees, pause, then move freely whilst giving directions.
-Let your knees release out and away from your hips and your back.
+Let your knees release out and away from your hips and your back, which stays easing back towards the wall.
 Consciously control your movement, so that you slide a little way down the wall.
-Maintaining a free neck, free your hips, knees and ankles.
-Allow your pelvis to move freely so that your coccyx drops downwards as your lower back releases.
-Your lumbar arch can begin to lengthen out to become more shallow or even disappear – as it does when you lie down in semi-supine.
+Maintain a free neck, free your hips, knees and ankles.
+Allow your pelvis to move so that your coccyx drops downwards as your lower back releases.
+Your lumbar arch can begin to lengthen out and become more shallow or even disappear – as it does when you lie down in semi-supine.

 • Do not bend your knees too far to begin with.
 Only go down to where your thighs are parallel to the floor.
 As you move, keep allowing your head to direct forward and up, so that you maintain an upward flow through your body even though you are sliding down the wall.